 In Botswana, you can dance with the San (Bushmen), do a mokoro excursion in the Okavango Delta, discover wildlife in Chobe National Park, and soak up the incredible views of Victoria Falls.

 You’ll have several nights of camping under the African sky and transport in an Adventure Overland Safari Vehicle (fitted with 20 luxury seats), which will ensure that you get an unforgettable camping experience in Africa.
 With time to explore on your own and a marvellous choice of included and optional activities to do, you’ll experience the beauty and diversity of Southern & East Africa.

-(On this tour you will have the option to go on a 2-night fly-in Okavango Delta Safari.
+(On this tour you will have the option to go on a 1-day fly-in Mokoro Day Trip.
 Please note that this is an optional activity and it is not included in the tour price.
-Included in the tour is a day excursion into the Delta but no overnight in the Delta.)
+Subject to availability and weather conditions.)

 Cape Town offers a staggering variety of experiences, tastes and sightseeing.
 Try a variety of exotic delights, like some of the delicious Cape Malay curries, the famous local dish Bobotie, or the freshest seafood at one of exquisite seafood restaurants at the V&A Waterfront.
 You can take a boat to the world-famous Robben Island where former President Nelson Mandela spent 18 of his 27 years in prison, visit Cape Point or go up Table Mountain with a cable car to enjoy a panoramic view of Cape Town from the top.

 This morning you will leave behind the delights of Cape Town and depart on the first leg of your journey into the unknown.
 The first overnight stop will be on a small vineyard farm in the vicinity of the Cederberg Mountains.
 Here grapes are produced for the local cellars and you will have the opportunity to taste and buy some of the local wines in an optional wine tasting activity.